dj20014920/model_dock/README.md

 ## ✨ Features

-- 🤖 Use different chatbots in one app, currently supporting ChatGPT, new Bing Chat, Google Bard, Claude, and open-source models including LLama2, Vicuna, ChatGLM etc
+- 🤖 Use different chatbots in one app, currently supporting ChatGPT, Microsoft Copilot, Google Gemini, Claude, Qwen, DeepSeek, Grok, Perplexity, and open-source models including LLama2, Vicuna, ChatGLM etc
 - 💬 Chat with multiple chatbots at the same time, making it easy to compare their answers
 - 🚀 Support ChatGPT API and GPT-4 Browsing
 - 🔍 Shortcut to quickly activate the app anywhere in the browser